Maurice (emperor): Legends

 The first legendary accounts of Maurice's life are recorded in the ninth century, in the work of the Byzantine historian Theophanes the Confessor.
 According to his chronicle Chronographia, the death of the imperial family is due to divine intervention: Christ asked the emperor to choose between a long reign or death and acceptance in the kingdom of heaven.
 Maurice preferred the second choice.

 The same story has been recorded in a short Syriac hagiography on the life of the emperor.
 It is of East Syrian origin.
 This was later sanctified by the Eastern Orthodox Church.
 According to the Syriac author, the emperor asked in prayer to receive a punishment in this world and a "perfect reward" in the kingdom of heaven.
 The choice was offered by an angel.
 Anthony Alcock has published an English translation.

 According to another legend in the same text, Maurice prevented a nurse from substituting one of his sons so as to save at least one of the heirs of the empire.

-In a Montenegrin epic the legendary Prince Nahod Momir (Momir the foundling) and his sister Grozdana are related to the Emperor and his sister Gordia.
-In the epic, the epithet "the foundling" reflects Maurice's adoption by the Emperor Tiberius, and by the imperial dynasty of Justin.
-In the Bosnian epic, the Emperor is called Mouio Tcarevitch (Mouio the son of the emperor).
+It has been proposed that the name of the Albanian folk hero Muji derives from that of Emperor Maurice (Murik, Muji).
+Similarly, the name of the folk hero's wife, Ajkuna (or Kuna), corresponds to that of the Empress Aelia Constantina, the wife of Maurice, if we take into account the laws of phonetic evolution of the Albanian language since Late Antiquity.
+Though this proposition remains a matter of debate.